-Leadership at Upland Junior High School is a shared process.
+Leadership at Hillside High School is a shared process.
 A proactive role is assumed in all phases of the school operation.
-The current management team is committed to progressing Upland Junior High School toward excellence in the areas of academic and social behavior.
-The principal and assistant principal work collaboratively to set a positive tone for the site and carefully guide the staff to work closely with administrators on curricular and safety issues.
-We have strong teacher involvement in multiple leadership teams; including PBIS/Climate and Culture Leadership Team, AVID Site Team, Site-based Leadership Team, and an MTSS team.
+The current management team is committed to progressing Hillside High School toward excellence in the areas of academic and social behavior.
+The principal sets a positive tone for the site and carefully guides the staff to work closely with administration on curricular and safety issues.